ALUS team members met for collaborative engagement and learning at regional 2022 jamborees.

 In Alberta, ALUS team members met with local coordinators and PAC members from nearly 18 communities to discuss ALUS.

-For their second stop, the group visited Front Porch Farm, home of the Rosendale Family.
-The Rosendale Family were recognized as the runners-up for the 2022 Dave Reid Award.
+For their second stop, the group visited Front Porch Farm, home of the Rosendal Family.
+The Rosendal Family were recognized as the runners-up for the 2022 Dave Reid Award.
 In 2017, the Rosendals built a large wetland providing natural infrastructure features, ecosystem services and a place for biodiversity.

 Team members from ALUS’ prairie hub met in the municipality of Emerald Park, east of Regina, Saskatchewan for their regional jamboree.
 Coordinators and PAC members had the chance to connect and share their communities’ challenges and successes with their colleagues and the national team.
 Together, the national and local teams visited three sites administered by ALUS WUQWATR.